25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 1. JavaScript programs can be inserted almost anywhere into an HTML document using the `<script>` tag:

+   - It is usually placed at the end of `body` element
+   - Browsers read HTML document line by line and render it

    ```html
    <!DOCTYPE html>
    <html>